-- 1. All subject rental units, including those that received a certificate of occupancy (COO) within the last fifteen (15) years, shall be subject to the City's ordinance. - Current state law exempts units that have been built within 15 years.

-The City ordinance will parallel all the other state exemptions which are:
+- 1. All rental units that received a certificate of occupancy (COO) within the last fifteen (15) years shall be subject to the City's Tenant Protections Ordinance. - Current state law exempts units that have been built within 15 years. - The City Ordinance will parallel all the other state exemptions. - 2.
+Relocation assistance for tenants residing in a subject rental unit shall receive relocation assistance equal to two months of rent.